ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 .. caution::

     In the past, dependabot security updates were enabled by default for public repositories.
-    However, this has evoled over time and you might need to enable it manually for your repository.
+    However, this has evolved over time and you might need to enable it manually for your repository.